phaserjs/phaser/README.md

 * Fixed: InputHandler.checkPointerOver now checks the visible status of the Sprite Group before processing.
 * Fixed: The Sprite hulls (used for tile collision) were not being updated in sprite->sprite separations (thanks jcs)
 * Fixed: Plugins that had a postUpdate but no Update weren't being marked as active (thanks crazysam)
+* Fixed: StateManager.onPausedCallback function is not called when the game is paused (thanks haden)
+* Fixed: Fix for 'jitter' in scrolling where tilemaps & sprites are one frame off (thanks jcs)

 You can view the complete Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md